ramzymohammad/Final-Project-Purwadhika-JCDS-1104-LoanPrediction/README.md

 Exploratory Data Analysis
 -------
-This step, i'am asked find the some information from the dataset.
+This step, i am asked find the some information from the dataset.
 I am looking for correlations between features, univariate analysis, bivariate analysis, and multivariate analysis.
 Furthemore you can access <a href="https://github.com/ramzymohammad/Final-Project-Purwadhika-JCDS-1104-LoanPrediction/blob/main/EDA_2.ipynb">'EDA'</a>.